 Omnibus Solicitations and Other Funding Opportunities Announcements (FOAs)

-Learn about the Health and Human Services (HHS) SBIR/STTR funding opportunities through the Omnibus Solicitation, also known as the funding opportunity announcements (FOAs).
+For all SBIR/STTR funding, whether a grant or a contract, you must be responding to a “solicitation” in which that the government agency wants is described.
+You supply the reference number as part of your application.
+Learn about the Health and Human Services (HHS) SBIR/STTR funding opportunities through the Omnibus Solicitation, which is a funding opportunity announcement (FOA).
 This document describes the funding opportunities for small businesses having the technical ability to do research that meets the agency’s missions on the topics described.
 Be sure to read the full announcement, especially Section IV.
 Application and Submission Information.
 There are versions for SBIR vs. STTR and for whether or not a clinical trial is not allowed vs. required.
 Types of initiatives:

 - Parent Announcements – These are investigator-initiated and unsolicited.
 They are posted for 3 years at a time and often renewed.
 Standard receipt dates are used.